ENA-Speedrunning-Tools/Katie-Save-Helper/README.md

 #### Save Seed Mode

 * *FrankDoor_Target* : Which doors in the lost village will be knockable
-    * Value can be 'Single', 'Multiple', or 'Any', the default value is 'Any'
+    * Values can be 'Single', 'Multiple', or 'Any', the default value is 'Any'

 * *TaxiHead_Target* : The name of the head that will be interactable when talking to the Taxi Driver
-    * Value can be 'Creisi' (blue head), 'Doom' (grey head), 'Socio' (human head), and 'Any', the default value is 'Socio'
+    * Values can be 'Creisi' (blue head), 'Doom' (grey head), 'Socio' (human head), and 'Any', the default value is 'Socio'

 * *PurgeGoals_Target* : The order of the room goals during the Purge Event Maze
     * Default value is '*RLRLRL'